 The quickest way to report a power outage to KUA is via text message.
-If an outage occurs, text the word "OUT" to our toll-free number 877-582-7700 and you will be prompted through the system.When power is restored, a follow-up message will be sent.
+If an outage occurs, text the word "OUT" to our toll-free number 877-582-7700 and you will be prompted through the system.
+When power is restored, a follow-up message will be sent.

-Scan the QR code below to report a power outage via text.
+Scan the QR code below to view KUA's outage map in real-time

-To view KUA's outage map in real-time visit kua.com/map.
+or visit kua.com/map